BigmacFrank/FileWatcher/README.md

-# 🛡️ FileChecker
+# 🛡️ FileWatcger

-**FileChecker** is a lightweight monitoring tool that watches for file and folder activity across your system.
+**FileWatcher** is a lightweight monitoring tool that watches for file and folder activity across your system.
 It detects:

 - 📄 File creation, deletion, and property changes (size, attributes, permissions)
 - 📁 Folder creation and deletion